 The girls run over and start reading our first review aloud:

 “Patrons of Friday Open Mic Night at the Downtown Coffee Shop were surprised when new trio, The Triplets, ended their performance of folk songs with an electric version of the Stooges rocker, ‘I Wanna Be Your Dog.’
 Instant mayhem ensued, as the Ames High football team celebrated that night’s win over Iowa City, by acting out the song’s nonsense call to be dogs.
-Howling and barking drove the more sedate college folkies to the door, except for a few frat boys who weren’t about to be shown up by the high school crowd.
+Howling and barking drove the more sedate college folkies to the door, except for a few frat boys who were not about to be shown up by the high school crowd.
 The show ended with at least twenty males writhing on the floor, devoted fans of the new trio.
 Management was none too pleased watching their regular clientele flee.
 It is unlikely we will see The Triplets back at the Coffee Shop.
 Hopefully they can book as the fight band at next week’s Ames High football game.

 The Triplets are Amy, Angie and Andy Muller-Castle, all seniors at Ames High.
 It is good to see youthful energy kick out the jams.”